-- 705 Leaf Collection, 2nd Year Collection of 20 leaves representing 20 forest trees found in Kentucky.
-Mounting instructions in the forestry book, "4-H Forestry Project Unit I - Introducing Yourself to Trees" (4DF-01PA or most recent version) Activity #1 are to be followed. - 706 Educational Exhibit Develop a creative educational exhibit on some phase of forestry.
+- 705 Leaf Collection Collection of 20 leaves representing 20 forest trees native to Kentucky.
+Mounting instructions in the forestry book, "4-H Forestry Project Unit I - Introducing Yourself to Trees" (4DF-01PA or most recent version) Activity #1 are to be followed. - Leaf Print Collection Collect and print 20 leaves representing 20 forest trees native to Kentucky.
+Instructions in the forestry book, "4-H Forestry Project Unit I Introducing Yourself to Trees" (4DF-01PA or most recent version) Activity #2 are to be followed. - Educational Exhibit Forest Products Develop a creative educational exhibit on a forest product produced in Kentucky.
+The product may be a traditional wood product (such as flooring or bourbon barrels) or a non-timber forest product (such as maple syrup, shitake mushrooms etc).
 The exhibit may utilize any visual technique.
 The total is not to exceed dimensions of 2' x 2', or four (4) square feet.